 The good news is that learning any stroke will help you get more comfortable in the water.
-Check out these videos of people learning how to swim freestyle or crawl stroke, breast stroke, and even elementary back stroke.
+Check out these videos of people learning how to swim the freestyle or crawl stroke, breaststroke and even elementary backstroke.
 Each one will help you master proper body position in the water.

 Work Set, Rest Set, Active Rest Set

-Swim and Adding New Skills
+Swim and Add New Skills

 Once you get comfortable with longer sets of swimming, it's time to up your game and add other water skills that can save your life.
-Exercises like treading water with hands and feet, bottom bouncing, and the dead man float are great skills to know.
+Exercises, such as treading water with hands and feet, bottom bouncing and the dead-man float, are great skills to know.
 You will see these again in any military swimming class you take.

 As you progress, try treading water with no hands.
 Only use your legs to keep you up.
 Here are some workouts to help build your comfort in the water:

 Workout #1: Time yourself in a 50-meter swim.
 Repeat 5-10 times; rest as needed.
 Build up to 500 meters of total swimming distance.

 Workout #2: Swim 50 meters for 5-10 sets, but limit rest to an easy breath-catching stroke and see whether you can swim the entire distance nonstop.
 Build up to 30+ minutes of swimming.